lfost42/Adventures/README.md

 # Adventures

-An app that allows authenticated users explore national parks and trails to explore in the United States.
+An app that allows users to explore national parks and trails in the United States.

 ![My App](./app.png)